zulfachafidz/Green-Horizon-Forecasting-Peak-Organic-Avocado-Sales-with-the-Prophet-Algorithm/README.md

 ## Metode Analisis

-Menggunakan CRISP-DM (Cross-Industry Standard Process for Data Mining) sebagai metodologi analisis data.
+Using CRISP-DM (Cross-Industry Standard Process for Data Mining) as a data analysis methodology.

-## Struktur Folder
+## Structure Folders

-1. **dashboard - Data Visualization**: Folder yang berisi visualisasi data menggunakan Looker Studio.
-Anda dapat melihat dashboard [di sini](https://lookerstudio.google.com/u/0/reporting/ae1bd4d8-a3f0-4c1a-a7d3-faadc4348517/page/u4JhD).
+1. **dashboard - Data Visualization**: Folder containing data visualization using Looker Studio.
+You can see the dashboard [here](https://lookerstudio.google.com/u/0/reporting/ae1bd4d8-a3f0-4c1a-a7d3-faadc4348517/page/u4JhD).
-2. **dataset**: Folder yang berisi dataset yang digunakan dalam analisis.
+2. **dataset**: Folder containing the dataset used in the analysis.
-3. **deck - ppt**: Folder yang berisi presentasi PowerPoint.
+3. **deck - ppt**: The folder containing the PowerPoint presentation.
-4. **script**: Folder yang berisi script untuk menganalisis dataset
+4. **script**: Folder containing scripts for analyzing datasets

-## Visualisasi Data
+## Data Visualization

-Anda dapat melihat visualisasi data dan hasil analisis pada dashboard Looker Studio [di sini](https://lookerstudio.google.com/u/0/reporting/ae1bd4d8-a3f0-4c1a-a7d3-faadc4348517/page/u4JhD).
+You can see the data visualization and analysis results on the Looker Studio dashboard [here](https://lookerstudio.google.com/u/0/reporting/ae1bd4d8-a3f0-4c1a-a7d3-faadc4348517/page/u4JhD).